 Method 1: Enabling Filter Feature to Allow Multiple Sortable Headings in Excel

-Though Filter allows single header sorting at a time, enabling it makes all the individual headings sortable.
+Filter allows single header sorting at a time, enabling it to make all the individual headings sortable.
 Users can sort under each heading depending on their requirements.

 Step 1: Highlight the entire range then go to Data > Sort & Filter section > Click on Filter or Home > Editing section > Select Sort & Filter > Click Filter.
 Also, you can insert an Excel Table to enable the Filter command.